Charmayne James: The bridleless win

 In 1985, James and Scamper qualified for the NFR and won five go-rounds at the event.
 James recalled that it was Friday the 13th during the 7th go-round of the barrel racing competition when Scamper's bridle fell off his head during the run.

 As James and Scamper came in, Scamper caught his bridle on the gate, dislodging the Chicago screws that secure the bit and reins to the headstall.
 With no screws to keep the bridle intact, the headstall fell off the horse's head after rounding the first barrel, and was hanging from the horse's mouth as they ran toward the second barrel.
 James did what she could to keep the bit in his mouth, but had to turn his head loose as they approached the third barrel.
 Rounding the third barrel, Scamper spit the bit out of his mouth causing the bridle to drop to his chest, but he was intensely focused on the home stretch and kept running.
 All James had to control him was a single rein around his neck.
-The pair crossed the finish line clocking in at 14.4 seconds, winning the round and the 1985 World Barrel Racing Championship.
+The pair crossed the timer clocking in at 14.4 seconds, winning the round and the 1985 World Barrel Racing Championship.